-- Applicants should select and respond to just one of the five questions proposed by Sciences Po within 3000-4000 characters (including spaces):
+Applicants should select and respond to one of the five questions proposed by Sciences Po within 3000-4000 characters (including spaces).

 Calculation of your mark

-At the end of Evaluation 3, each examiner awards the candidate, independently, a mark out of 10.
+At the end of Evaluation 3, each of two independent examiners awards the candidate, a mark out of 10.
 This double assessment of the written pieces is totalled to give a mark out of 20 for the third evaluation of the admissions procedure.
 Both examiners have an excellent knowledge of the foreign education system and the Sciences Po Undergraduate College.

 How Can I Prepare for the Written pieces?

-In order to best prepare for this evaluation, it is very important that your written pieces are honest, sincere and that you prepared them alone, without any outside help.
-Should this not be the case it could distort the exercise and you may be penalized in your mark.
+It is very important, in order to prepare your exercice, that your writing be honest, sincere and that you have prepared them alone without any outside help.
+This could distort the exercise and penalize your grade.

 Texts prepared with the help of a third party are recognisable and may have disciplinary consequences.
-Candidates will not be monitored while writing their written pieces but anti-plagiarism software may be used during the evaluation process.
+In case of suspicion of plagiarism, essays may be given a mark of 0.

 Please note that plagiarism is the practice of taking someone else's work or ideas and passing them off as one's own.